nikhazmi/Concrete_Crack_Transfer_Learning/README.md

               16.4 Plot Training, Validation Accuracy, Validation Loss: The accuracy and loss during training and validation is plotted in order to see how well the
               model was trained and its performance on the validation dataset.
        17. Show some predictions: A few predictions are made using the model and the images are displayed alongside their predicted labels.
+       18. Model analysis using classfication report and confusion matrix 18.1 Display the report
-       18. Model Save: The final model is saved to a file so that it can be reused in the future without the need to retrain the model.
+       19. Model Save: The final model is saved to a file so that it can be reused in the future without the need to retrain the model.

 This script provides a good starting point for using transfer learning to train a deep learning model for image classification, but it should be noted that the parameters and architectures used in this script may not be optimal for all datasets and use cases.